 The FCLE assesses students' civic literacy competency.
-Any Associate of Arts (AA) or baccalaureate degree seeking student in catalog 2021-22 or beyond must have credit for POS2041 or AMH2020 and must pass the FCLE prior to graduating.
+Any Associate of Arts (AA), Associate of Science (A.S.) degree or baccalaureate degree seeking student in catalog 2021-22 or beyond must have credit for POS2041 or AMH2020 and must pass the FCLE prior to graduating.

 Civic Literacy Defined